is a Western RPG

 The player is an agent of the title character, sent to fetch objects from various towns and dungeons while gaining experience.
 Along the way, he has to fight various monsters.
 The player can also go to shops to buy useful potions, weapons and scrolls to enhance his fighting ability, as well as not-so-useful items.
 Stats are measured in bars such as food, spirit, health, stamina, etc. — these stats can be depleted and restored at any time, but leveling up increases how much overall

-you have of each.
+he has of each.
 He can also cast various preset spells to aid in killing monsters, replenishing stats, etc. For the final task, the player is asked to kill a prisoner, who actually turns out to be a good person.
 Regardless of whether or not the prisoner is killed, the player then discovers that the TaskMaker is evil, and has to kill him to win the game.
-The TaskMaker will insta-kill you if you killed the prisoner.

 A sequel entitled The Tomb of the TaskMaker

 was released in 1997.
 Due to management issues at the corporate level, the sequel was largely rushed and had many unused dungeons, as well as several glitches.
 Developer Storm Impact collapsed soon afterward, and the game was never heard of again until David Cook, one of the programmers, released a version 1.0.1 of Tomb

 Tropes present include:

 - Abandonware: After Storm Impact dissolved, the creators posted registration codes online so that all three of Storm Impact's popular games (the two TaskMakers and a skiing simulation called MacSki) could be registered for free.
 Since then, however, Cook has posted the software (and another late-1990s game called Asterbamm, which was a critical failure) on his website, and asks $10 for a complete suite of Storm Impact registration codes.